getyourguide/dataframe-expectations/docs/source/adding_expectations.rst

 Custom Expectations with Full Control
 --------------------------------------

-While the ``DataframeColumnExpectation`` covers most use cases there might be other instances where you need more control over the validation logic.
-For such instances you can define a new expectation by inheriting the ``DataframeExpectation`` class.
+While the ``DataFrameColumnExpectation`` covers most use cases there might be other instances where you need more control over the validation logic.
+For such instances you can define a new expectation by inheriting the ``DataFrameExpectation`` class.

 To help you get started, here's a template you can customize to fit your specific use case: